Tag Orientation and Acceleration

 📘

 This was just an example for the Conversion to a Left-Handed Coordinate System.
-Different external Software Solution may have different Coordiante System Conventions.
-The Coordiante System Conventions between the API (Right-Handed) must match with the external Software Solution's Convention.
+Different external Software Solution may have different Coordinate System Conventions.
+The Coordinate System Conventions between the API (Right-Handed) must match with the external Software Solution's Convention.
 Otherwise the results are wrong.